Jobanpreet06/Daily_report/README.md

 - Work on client-owned codebases

 **Startups:**

 - Startups are newly established companies aiming to solve problems with innovative solutions.
 - They focus on rapid growth and scalability, often with limited resources.
 - Common goal: grow fast, get acquired, or go public

+**Booting**

+Booting is the process of starting up a computer and loading the operating system (OS) into the computer's memory so that it can be used.
+When you turn on a computer, it performs a series of steps to prepare the hardware and software for use.

+**Types of Booting**

+1.Cold Booting (Hard Booting)

+This happens when you turn on the computer from a completely powered-off state.
+Examples include Linux and MacOS.

+2.Warm Booting (Soft Booting)

+This happens when you restart the computer without turning off the power completely.
+Examples include Windows.